i386x/pubdocs/TeX/README.md

   vertical list: a vertical material from the horizontal list is appended to the vertical list right after the `\hbox`.
 A vertical material also migrates from displayed equations.
-* Mark that is buried to deeply in a box or mark in internal mode stays in a box where it appears.
+* Mark that is buried to deeply in a box or mark in internal vertical mode stays in a box where it appears.

 Recall the functions used in the page building algorithm below:
 * *height*(*x*) returns the height of box or rule *x*